 - Because the concrete has some broom-dragged texture to it, grinding or polishing the surface is difficult to do to maintain an even look, and the grinding will remove the texture & slip-resistance that it was originally installed for.

-- Stains & sealers not a solution either since the stain will not be absorbed evenly into the concrete due to the differences in the density/porosity in the surface where the visquene made, or did not make, contact with the wet concrete surface.
+- Stains & sealers may not be a good solution either since the stain will not be absorbed evenly into the concrete due to the differences in the density/porosity in the surface where the visquene made, or did not make, contact with the wet concrete surface.

 I stumbled across an excellent post that tells the same story: